AI-SysBio/RA-drug-discovery/README.md

 ## Constructing cell-type specific gene regulatory network
 In this work, Gene regulatory netowkrs are bipartite graphs, with edges connecting TF and their target gene (TG).
 Each edge has a weight representing the probability of a regulatory interaction between the connected nodes.
 Briefly, PANDA integrates gene expression data with prior knowledge about TF-binding motif and protein-protein interactions by optimizing the weights of edges in the networks with iterative steps.
-Applied to our data, PANDA produced directed networks of TFs to their target genes, comprising 644 TFs and \SI{18992}{} genes
+Applied to our data, PANDA produced fully connected and directed networks of TFs to their target genes, comprising 644 TFs and 18992 genes.
 - Cell-specific gene expression matrix.
 In this study we used bulk but you can also use single cell and average them out to make it equivalent, available in `Data/RA_gene_expression`
 - Prior knowledge about TF-TF interactions and TF binding motif, available in `Data/PANDA_prior_knowledge` Run the script `src/PANDA_network.py` to compute the network and analyse their edges.